 - 1. New Jersey Supplemental Deer Transportation Tags will be valid on the day of issuance in all zones. - 2.
-In Zones 3, 6, 9, 13, 27, 29, 35, 37 and 63, it shall be illegal to kill, take or attempt to take any antlered deer which does not have a minimum of three antler points on one side. - 3.
+In Zones 3, 6, 9, 13, 27, 29, 35, 37 and 63, it shall be illegal to kill, take or attempt to take any antlered deer which does not have a minimum of three antler points on one side.
+Beginning in 2007, it shall be legal to kill, take or attempt to take an antlered deer with less than three antler points on one side in Zone 6. - 3.
 The bag limit for the special youth hunting day provided for in (a)1 is one deer of either sex and any age.
 All tagging and deer checking requirements shall apply.
 The provisions of (b)2 above shall not apply. - (c) This season shall be open only to holders of a valid and current firearm hunting or all around sportsman license which contains an attached six-day firearm season transportation tag or a proper and valid supplemental tag.
-In addition, hunters participating in this season must have a valid antlered buck stub attached to their firearm or all around sportsman license which is designated for use during the six-day firearm season.
+In addition, hunters participating in the season must have a valid antlered buck stub attached to their firearm or all around sportsman license which is designated for use during the six-day firearm season.
 If the anticipated harvest of deer has not been accomplished during this season, additional days of deer hunting may be authorized by the Director, with the approval of the Council.
-Such authorization and dates thereof shall be announced by press and radio. - (d) Hunting Hours: Legal hunting hours for the six-day firearm season shall be 1⁄2 hour before sunrise to 1⁄2 hour after sunset with shotgun or muzzleloader rifle. - (e) No person shall take, attempt to take, hunt or attempt to hunt, kill or attempt to kill, shoot at or attempt to shoot at, in any one day or in any one year more than the number of deer permitted by this Code.

-(f) Authority: The authority for the adoption of the foregoing section is found in N.J.S.A.
+Such authorization and dates thereof shall be announced by press and radio. - (d) Hunting Hours: Legal hunting hours for the six-day firearm season shall be 1/2 hour before sunrise to 1/2 hour after sunset with shotgun or muzzleloader rifle. - (e) No person shall take, attempt to take, hunt or attempt to hunt, kill or attempt to kill, shoot at or attempt to shoot at, in any one day or in any one year more than the number of deer permitted by this Code. - (f) Authority: The authority for the adoption of the foregoing section is found in N.J.S.A.
 23:4-42, 23:4-43, 23:4-45, 23:4-47, 23:4-48 and other applicable statutes.